Currency

 Region Requirement Tax Reporting

-EU Any currency VAT amount must be converted to the local currency of the place of supply.
+EU Any currency While the invoice subtotal can be in literally any currency, the actual VAT tax liability amount must be rigidly mathematically converted to the domestic local currency of the legal place of supply.

-UK Any currency Total VAT payable must be shown in GBP (Sterling), even if the invoice total is in a foreign currency.
+UK Any currency The absolute total HMRC VAT legally payable must explicitly always be shown cleanly in GBP (Sterling), strictly even if the entire commercial invoice total is denominated in a foreign international currency like USD.

-Australia Any currency GST amount must be in AUD or a clear conversion formula provided.
+Australia Any currency The domestic GST tax amount must heavily be explicitly detailed in AUD, or alternatively, a perfectly clear mathematical conversation formula firmly provided exactly on the invoice.

-USA Any currency No specific federal restriction, but accounting records must be kept in USD for IRS purposes.
+USA Any currency There exists absolutely zero specific federal legal restriction on the invoicing currency itself, but deep internal corporate accounting ledger records natively must strictly definitively be kept entirely in USD for rigid IRS auditing purposes.

 Exchange rate conversions

-When invoicing in a foreign currency while charging local tax (e.g. a UK company invoicing in USD), you must state the Exchange Rate used for the tax calculation.
-This often must be an official source like a Central Bank rate, not just a random market rate.
+When accurately legally invoicing in a foreign currency but legally mandating charging local domestic tax (for example, a registered UK company explicitly invoicing an American client directly in USD), you must definitively, unmistakably state the exact official Exchange Rate actively utilized exclusively for calculating the federal tax allocation.
+This commonly fundamentally must directly be an officially verified source, such as deeply published daily European Central Bank (ECB) rate tables, and absolutely not safely just an estimated random casual market rate grabbed blindly from a search engine.

 Common pitfalls